Still from Ruth Jarman and Joseph Gerhardt, Magnetic Movie, 2007

 August 25 to December 14, 2008

-Featured in the Black Box is Magnetic Movie, 2007, an eye-dazzling “documentary” created during the artists’ residency at the NASA Space Sciences Laboratory, UC Berkeley.
-The secret lives of invisible magnetic fields are exposed as chaotic ever-changing geometries.
+Featured in the Black Box is Magnetic Movie (2007), an eye-dazzling “documentary” created during the artists’ residency at the Space Sciences Laboratory at the University of California, Berkeley.
+The secret lives of invisible magnetic fields are exposed as chaotic, ever-changing geometries.
 VLF (very low frequency) audio recordings reveal recurrent “whistlers” produced by fleeting electrons, while space scientists describe their discoveries.
-As we watch the film it’s not clear: Are we observing a series of scientific experiments, the universe in flux, or a documentary of a fictional world?
+As viewers watch the film, they wonder: Are we observing a series of scientific experiments, the universe in flux, or a documentary of a fictional world?

-Magnetic Movie was awarded best film at Cutting Edge and at the 2008 British Animation Awards and best experimental film at the 2007 Tirana International Film Festival.
-Joseph Gerhardt was born in 1972, Oxford, England, and has a bachelor’s of arts in sculpture from the University of Brighton.
-Ruth Jarman was born in 1973, Fareham, England, and has a bachelor’s in critical fine art practice from the University of Brighton.
+Magnetic Movie was awarded best film at Cutting Edge and the 2008 British Animation Awards and best experimental film at the 2007 Tirana International Film Festival.
+Joseph Gerhardt (b.
+1972, Oxford, England) has a bachelor’s of arts in sculpture from the University of Brighton.
+Ruth Jarman (b.
+1973, Fareham, England) has a bachelor’s in critical fine art practice from the University of Brighton.

 “Semiconductor: Wild!”
 Julia Lovett